 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

 This quarter, Western Digital’s inventory days came in at 144, 42 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.

-Western Digital Corporation's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 31.9% in Q4, up 2 percentage points year on year.
+Western Digital Corporation's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 26.2% in Q1, down 6.7 percentage points year on year.

-Operating margins have been trending up over the last year, averaging 16.8%.
-Western Digital Corporation's margins are around the midpoint for the semiconductor industry, as its cost structure isn't as efficient as it could be.
+Operating margins have been trending up over the last year, averaging 14.2%.
+A welcome development for Western Digital Corporation, as its operating margins are a little below industry average, as its cost structure isn't as efficient as it could be.

 Earnings, Cash & Competitive Moat